Kingdom of Whydah

 The Kingdom of Whydah was centered in Savi.
-It also had connection to the city of Ouidah.
+It also had connection to the city of Whydah.
 The last ruler of Whydah was King Haffon, who was deposed in 1727, when Whydah was conquered (and annexed) by the Kingdom of Dahomey.

 Name

 The name Whydah is an anglicised form of Xwéda (pronounced Xʷi-dah), from the Xweda Gbe language and people of Benin.
 Today, the Beninese city of Ouidah bears the kingdom's name.
 To the west of it is the former Popo Kingdom, where most of the European slave traders lived and worked.

-The area gives its name to the native whydah bird, and to Whydah Gally, a slave ship turned pirate ship owned by pirate captain "Black Sam" Bellamy.
+The area gives its name to the native whydah bird, and to Whydah Gally, a slave ship turned pirate ship owned by pirate captain Samuel Bellamy.
 Its wreck has been explored in Massachusetts.

+Origins

+According to modern traditions, the kingdom traced its origin to Tado, from where Whydah's first ahosu (king) Haholo migrated and founded Savi.
+His successor, Kpase, founded the port city of Glehue.
+The communities of these two key cities seem to have distinct origins.
+A tradition collected in the 18th century in Savi had Haholo migrating from Yorubaland.
+Regardless, the kingdom became independent in the late 17th century.
+The third king, Agbangla, is attested for in European sources in the 1680s.

 Life inside Whydah

+The ahosu (king)'s most important role was regarding judicial authority and order, such that in interval periods between monarchs crimes went unpunished.

 According to one European, who visited in 1692–1700, Whydah was a center of the ancient Africa slave trade, selling some thousand slaves a month, mainly taken captive from villages in the interior of Africa.
 For this reason, it has been considered a "principal market" for slaves.
 When the great chief (called ‘king’ by Europeans) could not supply the traders with sufficient slaves, he would supplement them with his own wives.
 Robbery was common.
 Every person in Whydah paid a toll to the king, but corruption amongst slave traders was endemic.

 Despite this, the king was wealthy, and clothed in gold and silver—which were otherwise little known in Whydah.
 He commanded great respect, and, unusually, was never seen to eat.
 The color red was reserved for the royal family.
 The king was considered immortal, although successive kings were recognized as dying of natural causes.
 Interregna, even of only a few days, were often occasions of plundering and anarchy by the populace.
 The traditional African society isolated women, "protecting" them from the larger society (or other men).
 Fathers were recorded with more than two hundred children by their numerous wives.

 Three elements of common life were the subjects of devotion: some lofty trees, the sea, and a type of snake.
 This snake was the subject of many stories and incidents; it may have been worshipped because it ate the rats that would otherwise ruin the harvest.
 Priests and priestesses were held in high regard, and immune from capital punishment.